-We offer French from grade 9-12 and Spanish starting in Grade 10.
+We offer a very dynamic French from grade 9-12.
 Students learn the language through speaking, listening, reading, and writing using authentic and engaging materials, tools, and experiences to help them reach their language learning goals and 21st century competencies.

 Extra opportunities in Languages

 - DELF Exam – The DELF (Diplôme d’Études en Langue Française) is an official diploma awarded by the French Ministry of Education to certify the French language competency of candidates from outside France.
 The DELF exam is recognized world-wide, and successful participation in this exam opens significant opportunities for our students.
 We are very proud of the program that we have developed that centers around training our students to successfully challenge this exam.

 Q: What do you do in a high school French class?

 A: We do so many fun things!
 Language classes are full of engaging and interactive activities to practice the language and learn about Francophone culture.
 You will listen to music, have conversations with classmates, read and create stories, play games, watch videos, and engage in other interactive activities to practice and improve oral and written communication skills.
 We also love to experience culture through food such as making crêpes in class, chocolate fondus, baguette et fromage, croissants, gâteaux, and we might even dare you to try escargots!
 Our classes are a safe, welcoming place where we learn and practice the language together.

 A: The PHS languages department offers a variety of day trips across all grades and subjects to provide real-world experiences in language learning.
 Some examples include: French cinéma; crêperie; Toronto museums, art exhibits, and theatre trips.
 We love discovering and participating in any other language experiential learning opportunities that arise in the community!

 Q: Do you have a social media account?